Linear Regression in Excel (Table of Contents)

 Method #1 – Scatter Chart with a Trendline

 Let us say we have a dataset of some individuals with their age, bio-mass index (BMI), and the amount spent by them on medical expenses in a month.
-Now with an insight of the individuals’ characteristics like age and BMI, we wish to find how these variables affect the medical expenses, and hence use these to carry out regression and estimate/predict the average medical expenses for some specific individuals.
+Now with an insight into the individuals’ characteristics like age and BMI, we wish to find how these variables affect the medical expenses, and hence use these to carry out regression and estimate/predict the average medical expenses for some specific individuals.
 Let us first see how only age affects medical expenses.
 Let us see the dataset:

 Amount on medical expenses= b*age + a